santiagofh/santiagofh/README.md

-# Santiago Andres Farías Hurtado
+# Santiago Andrés Farías Hurtado

 ---

-- 👋 Hi, I’m @santiagofh Industrial civil engineer and Master in public policy (MPP)
+- 👋 Hi, I’m @santiagofh, an Industrial Civil Engineer with a Master's degree in Public Policy (MPP).
-- 👀 I’m interested in code and yoga 🕉🧑🏾‍💻
+- 👀 I have a strong interest in coding and epidemiology.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working in public health, focusing on statistical analysis.
-- 💞️ I’m looking to collaborate on projects of DS and ML
+- 💞️ I’m looking to collaborate on projects related to Data Science (DS) and Machine Learning (ML).
-- 📫 How to reach me in santiagofariash@gmail.com
+- 📫 You can reach me at santiagofariash@gmail.com.
----

 <!---
 santiagofh/santiagofh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.